 An MD is a licensed medical professional who practices allopathic medicine.
 They receive thorough training in various specialized medical fields, including pediatrics, psychiatry, surgery, and radiology.

+There are many differences between PAs and MDs: let’s start with philosophy.
 PAs, like MDs, are educated in the medical model.
 Dawn Morton-Rias, president and CEO of the National Commission on Certification of Physician Assistants, states the “foremost responsibility” of a PA, “like physicians, is to diagnose, treat and manage” patients.

 Additionally, when patients have complex cases, other differences between the two careers emerge.
 Morton-Rias notes that “on the rare occasion where the patient has a very complex or unique situation or condition presenting unusually, then we consult with physicians on care and management of that patient.”

 Unfortunately, assisting with ailing family members and shadowing physicians won’t cut it — the school admissions boards look for paid healthcare experience.
-However, several fields accepted for these 2,000 hours include:
+However, several fields accepted for these hours include:

 Although some medical schools set minimum scores and others don’t, the average MCAT score that most MD applicants achieve is 511.

 One advantage of this more generalized curriculum is that studying multiple specialties offers PAs the flexibility to work in more than one specialty during their career.

-During the later years in both programs, there is a strong focus on clinical rotations completed within hospitals and clinics under experienced medical professionals’ supervision.
+Practical skills like examining patients, diagnosing illnesses, and taking medical histories are also gained during this period.
+During the later years of both programs, there’s a strong focus on clinical rotations completed within hospitals/clinics under experienced medical professionals’ supervision.